Female cosmetic coalitions: Concealed ovulation, synchrony and evolution

 Reproductive synchrony can never be perfect.
 On the other hand, theoretical models predict that group-living species will tend to synchronise wherever females can benefit by maximising the number of males offered chances of paternity, minimising reproductive skew.
 The same models predict that female primates, including evolving humans, will tend to synchronise wherever fitness benefits can be gained by securing access to multiple males.
 Conversely, group-living females who need to restrict paternity to a single dominant harem-holder should assist him by avoiding synchrony.

 In the human case, according to FCC, evolving females with increasingly heavy childcare burdens would have done best by resisting attempts at harem-holding by locally dominant males.
 No human female needs a partner who will get her pregnant only to disappear, abandoning her in favour of his next sexual partner.
 To any local group of females, the more such philandering can be successfully resisted—and the greater the proportion of previously excluded males who can be included in the breeding system and persuaded to invest effort—the better.
 By evolving concealed ovulation and continuous receptivity, females force males into longer periods of consortship if they are to have a good chance of achieving impregnation (figures c,d).
-Reproductive synchrony —whether seasonal, lunar or a combination of the two—is a key strategy for reproductive levelling, reducing paternity skew and involving more males in investment in offspring.
+Reproductive synchrony—whether seasonal, lunar or a combination of the two—is a key strategy for reproductive levelling, reducing paternity skew and involving more males in investment in offspring.
 Greater reproductive synchrony owing to seasonality during glacial cycles may have differentiated Neanderthal reproductive strategies from those of Homo sapiens ancestors.

 Costs of increasing brain-size

 In this model, the factor driving female strategies is the high cost to females of increasingly large-brained offspring, requiring increased investment from males.
 As females of Homo heidelbergensis, the ancestor of Neanderthals and modern humans, came under increasing selection pressure for larger brain size within the past half million years, they needed more energy in support.
 This meant greater productivity by males as hunters.
-However, in the Darwinian world of primate sexual competition, males may be more interested in finding new fertile females than in supplying the needs of breast-feeding mothers and their infants.
-Women, unlike chimpanzees, do not show their fertile time.
-But females cannot easily disguise menstruation.
-Menstrual periods mark out very clearly which females are coming close to fertility among other females who are pregnant and lactating.
-Dominant males could therefore target the cycling females and neglect those most in need of support.
+However, in the Darwinian world of primate sexual competition, males may be more interested in finding new fertile females than in helping bring provisions for pregnant or nursing mothers and their infants.
+Women, unlike chimpanzees, have evolved concealed ovulation, in this way hiding whether they are fertile or not.
+But it is less easy to hide menstrual blood.
+Menstruation marks out imminently fertile females from those who are already pregnant or nursing.
+The primate-style roving male might selfishly exploit such information to pick out his next fertile target at the expense of his previous babies and their mother.
+According to FCC, there are good reasons why women tend to resist the idea of males picking and choosing between them on the basis of intimate details concerning their fertility status.